SOLID Principles easily explained

 If a derived class is to be implemented, the base class must be extended without changing the behavior of the base function

-In simpler terms, subclasses must behave like base classes.
+To put it simply: subclasses must behave like base classes.
 The Liskov Substitution Principle is actually a substitutability principle.
 This is about interchangeability across class inheritance hierarchies: subclasses must behave like base classes.
 Look at the graphic with the square and the rectangle: There is a relationship between squares and rectangles: you can say every square is a rectangle, but not every rectangle is a square.
-You already notice, in programming this inheritance relation would not work.
+As you can see, this inheritance relationship would not work in programming.

 So how can you solve this in programming?
-Instead of inheriting square and rectangle, one introduces a third class from which both square and rectangle derive.
-Thus, the square and the rectangle are coupled only via the new third class.
+Instead of the inheritance of square and rectangle, a third class is introduced from which both square and rectangle are derived.
+This means that the square and rectangle are only linked via the new third class.

 Interface Segregation Principle